alacambra/blog/_posts/2019-04-16-state-machines-and-java-validation-api-good-fit-for-business-objects-flows.md

 }
 [/java]

-You can find the code of this article on <a href="https://github.com/alacambra/blogs-posts-code/tree/master/simple-statemachine" target="_blank" rel="noopener">github</a>
+You can find the code of this article on GitHub